EXYZED/AerodynamicalCollective/_posts/2019-06-01-formula-one-in-schools-aerodynamical-principles.md

 ## Tire wake

 Tire wake occurs when the moving air (also referenced as the freestream flow) collides with the opposing direction created by rotation.
-These rotating bodies can contribute to up to 40% of the total drag of the complete car, therefore, it can be concluded that the aerodynamic performance of a open-wheel racecar is largely affected by the wheels.
+These rotating bodies can contribute to up to 40% of the total drag of the complete car, therefore, it can be concluded that the aerodynamic performance of a open-wheel racecar is comprehensively affected by the wheels.

 With the exception of using smaller sized wheels, not much can be done to limit the wheel drag **directly**